 Eutelsat's score of 47 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Eutelsat reported total carbon emissions of approximately 498,903,000 kg CO2e.
+In 2023, Eutelsat reported total carbon emissions of approximately 498.9 million kg CO2e.
 This figure includes 113,000 kg CO2e from Scope 1 emissions, 5,581,000 kg CO2e from Scope 2 emissions, and a significant 492,983,000 kg CO2e from Scope 3 emissions.
-The total emissions for 2022 were slightly lower at about 492,982,000 kg CO2e, with similar distributions across the scopes.
-Eutelsat has set ambitious near-term targets to address its greenhouse gas emissions.
-The company commits to reducing its absolute Scope 1 and 2 emissions by 50% by 2030, using 2021 as the base year.
-Additionally, Eutelsat aims to reduce its Scope 3 emissions by 52% per Satellite Mbps within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Eutelsat's emissions data and reduction commitments reflect its proactive approach to climate action, positioning the company as a responsible player in the telecommunications sector.
+The total emissions reflect a slight increase from 2022, when emissions were approximately 493.0 million kg CO2e.
+Eutelsat has set ambitious near-term targets to address its carbon footprint.
+The company commits to reducing absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2021 as the baseline year.
+Additionally, Eutelsat aims to reduce Scope 3 emissions by 52% per Satellite Mbps within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to 1.5°C. Overall, Eutelsat's climate commitments demonstrate a proactive approach to mitigating its environmental impact, particularly in the telecommunications sector, where emissions can be substantial.

 Access structured emissions data, company-specific emission factors, and source documents